pwall567/json-kotlin-schema/README.md

         type: number
 ```

-To use this schema, simply specify a schema file with an extension of `.yaml` to the schema parser:
+To use this schema, simply specify a schema file with an extension of `.yaml` or `.yml` to the schema parser:
 ```kotlin
     val schema = JSONSchema.parse("/path/to/example.schema.yaml")
 ```